-The 2007 Downtown Area Plan is the guiding vision for a liveable, healthy, economically vibrant and exciting Downtown Denver.
+The 2007 Downtown Area Plan is the guiding vision for a livable, healthy, economically vibrant and exciting Downtown Denver.

-Within the five vision elements are 19 strategies and projects, including seven transformative projects highlighted for extra emphasis.
-While all 19 strategy elements are essential to achieving the plan’s vision, seven of them are critical.
+Within the five vision elements are nineteen strategies and projects, including seven transformative projects highlighted for extra emphasis.
+While all nineteen strategy elements are essential to achieving the plan’s vision, seven of them are critical.
 Without early concentrated effort in these areas, the other elements of the plan will not be as successful.
-These seven strategies and projects include:
+These seven transformative strategies and projects include: